 These transactions, which ensure the Group's liquidity over the short- and medium-term, are part of the strategy to ensure the necessary financing is in place to meet Carrefour's needs.
-They also extended the average maturity of bond financing from 3.5 years at end-December 2019 to 3.6 years at end-December 2020, while reducing Carrefour's cost of debt.
+They also extended the average maturity of bond financing from at end-December 2019 to end-December 2020, while reducing Carrefour's cost of debt.